 5 Deck Trends for Your Next Deck Redesign

 These upcoming trends are determined to push the boundaries of deck design and bring your home up to date.
-Here are the top five upcoming deck trends of 2019.
+Here are the top five upcoming deck trends.

 Who Said Decks were Exclusive to the Yard?